The Value of Reward Lookahead in Reinforcement Learning: Competitiveness Versus Full Lookahead Agents

 \emph{Lower bounding} $CR^H$.
 The lower bound $CR^H\ge 1/A^H$ is inductively achieved from the dynamic programming equations for both the no-lookahead and full lookahead values.
 The bound $CR^H\ge 1/SAH$ is obtained by choosing a specific policy $\pi\in\Pi^{\Mcal}$ and substituting in $CR^H(P)$: the Markovian policy whose occupancy is $d_h^{\pi_u}(s,a) =\frac{1}{SAH}\sum_{(h',s',a')\in\X}d_h^{\pi^*_{h',s',a'}}(s,a)$, where $\pi^*_{h,s,a}\in\Pi^{\Mcal}$ is a policy that maximizes the reaching probability to $(h,s,a)\in\X$.

 \emph{Upper bounding }$CR^H$ -- designing a worst-case environment.
 We show that a modified tree graph achieves a near-worst-case competitive ratio.
 In tree-based MDPs, each state represents a node in a tree, with the initial state as its root, and actions take the agent downwards through the tree.
 In our example, rewards are long-shots located at the leaves of such trees.
 However, this structure, by itself, does not lead to the worst-case bound.
 Intuitively, a standard RL agent would navigate to the leaf with the maximal expected reward, while an agent with a full lookahead would navigate to the leaf with the highest reward realization.
 Since there are at most $S$ leaves with $A$ actions in each, this would lead to $CR^H(P)\approx\frac{1}{SA}$.
 This is improved by a simple modification: at the root of the tree, we allocate one action to `delay' the entrance to the tree and stay in the root (as illustrated in \Cref{figure:lower-bound-tree-mdp} in the appendix).
 While agents without lookahead have no incentive to use this action, a full lookahead agent could predict \emph{when} a reward will be realized and enter the tree at a timing that allows its collection.
 When $H$ is large enough (compared to the tree depth), this allows the full lookahead agent to have approximately $H$ attempts to collect a reward and lead to the additional $H$-factor (up to log factors).
-The proof could be extended to any value of $S$ by allowing the tree to be incomplete -- we refer the readers to the remark at the end of \Cref{prop: worst case env example} in the appendix for more details. \end{proofsketch}
+The proof could be extended to any value of $S$ by allowing the tree to be incomplete -- we refer the readers to the remark at the end of \Cref{prop: worst case env example} in the appendix for more details. \end{proofsketch} Surprisingly, the CR for the worst-case reward expectation $CR^H(P)$ is the inverse of a concentrability coefficient that appears in many different RL settings, called the \emph{coverability coefficient}.
+In particular, it affects the learning complexity in both online and offline RL settings, where agents must learn to act optimally either based on logged date or interaction with the environment \citep{xie2022role}.\footnote{A subtle difference between the coefficients is whether the outer maximum is over all valid occupancy measures or all possible state-action distributions; see \citep[Section 2.3]{al2023active} for further discussion.} It also has a central role in reward-free exploration, where agents aim to learn the environment so that they can perform well for \emph{any} given reward function \citep{al2023active}.
+We emphasize that the lookahead setting is fundamentally different -- we assume that all agents have exact information on both the dynamics and reward distributions and ask about the multiplicative performance improvement due to additional knowledge on reward realization.
+In contrast, in learning settings, the main complexity is usually in learning the dynamics, and the rewards are oftentimes assumed to be deterministic.
+Moreover, the analyzed quantities are either regret measures or sample complexity, which cannot be directly linked to the competitive ratio.